nyllet/bestofjava/README.md

 This small project started out a couple of years ago as a collection of classes and methods of things that the author perceived as more elegantly implemented in java than in c++.
 One such thing is to encapsulate platform dependent code.
 Another thing is to provide methods for things that can be done with a simple one liner in java, but takes a lot of typing to get the job done in c++, such as get the current time in milliseconds for instance.
 The biggest block of code in the libarary right now is the SAXParser which is based on expat.

 ## Statement of compliance ##
-This library aims to provide an API which is reasonably similar to the OpenJDK reference implemenatation of java version 1.7.0_75.
+This library aims to provide an API which is reasonably similar to the OpenJDK reference implemenatation of java version 1.8.

 ## INSTALLATION ##
 all the details are described in the INSTALL file, but as of now the INSTALL file does not tell the whole truth: there is no configure file in this repo.
 Fortunately, you may generate it easily yourself like this:

-0. make sure aclocal, autoheader, libtoolize, autoconf and automake are installed before you proceed
+0. make sure aclocal, autoheader, libtoolize, autoconf, automake and other dependencies are installed before you proceed.
+On a debian based system it is as simple as just

+   sudo apt-get install automake libtool autoconf-archive libexpat1-dev make

 1. mkdir m4
 2. aclocal
 3. autoheader